logo

 Abstract

 On 25 April 2015, the Gorkha earthquake triggered a large rock-ice avalanche and an air blast disaster in the Langtang Valley, Nepal.
-This paper reconstructs the avalanche's evolution using field investigations and numerical modeling, examining the influence of snowfall anomalies and warm temperatures.
-Findings suggest deep snow cover fosters a dispersed avalanche, increasing the air blast's destructive power, while elevated temperatures intensify meltwater production and lubricate the flow.
-Both mechanisms contributed significantly to the Langtang disaster, highlighting the impact of snow cover and air temperature on high-altitude rock-ice avalanche risk assessment.
+More than 350 people were killed or left missing.
+Here we reconstruct the evolution of the Langtang avalanche-air blast using field investigations and numerical modeling and examine the influence of two primary climate-related phenomena: snowfall anomalies and warm temperatures.
+Our findings suggest a deep snow cover fosters the formation of a dispersed avalanche, which increases the mobility and destructive power of the powder cloud air blast.
+Elevated air temperatures intensify meltwater production and lubricate the flowing mass.
+Both mechanisms contributed to the Langtang disaster.
+Our study underscores the essential impact of snow cover and air temperature on the risk assessment of high-altitude rock-ice avalanches, highlighting how seasonal and climatic variations affect avalanche runout and air blast dynamics.

 Publisher